-In order to build muscle, you need to be in a positive protein balance.
-In your body, there’s a continuous muscle protein turnover, with periods of increased muscle protein synthesis (MPS) where muscle is built and periods of muscle protein breakdown (MPB) where muscle is broken down for energy.
+In order to build muscle, you need to be in a positive protein balance, and that’s where protein powder can help.
+In your body, there’s a continuous muscle protein turnover, with periods of increased muscle protein synthesis (where muscle is built) and periods of muscle protein breakdown (where muscle is broken down for energy).

 If your total muscle protein synthesis exceeds muscle protein breakdown, then you’ll gain muscle mass.
 On the flip side, if MPB exceeds MPS, the overall result will be a loss of muscle.

-You can easily increase your MPS rates if you eat protein, or perform resistance training, with a combination of both being the most effective.1
+You can easily increase your MPS rates if you have a high-protein diet, or perform resistance training, with a combination of both being the most effective.1

 Whilst protein can assist muscle growth, there are other supplements and nutrients, which can also aid this process.
 Macronutrients are especially important: